0224 222 0 777

 What is Carpal Tunnel Syndrome?

-Carpal tunnel syndrome is the medical name for what is commonly known as a pinched nerve in the hand.
-Our wrist has a narrow tunnel-like canal lined with bones on one side and connective tissue on the other.
-This channel is called the “carpal tunnel”.
-The nerve known as the median nerve, which passes through the carpal tunnel, controls the movement of the fingers of the hand and especially the sensation in the first three fingers.
-As a result of the narrowing of the carpal tunnel in a way that puts pressure on the median nerve passing through it; it causes complaints such as pain, numbness, tingling and weakness in the hand.
-The resulting picture is known as “Carpal Tunnel Syndrome“.
+Carpal tunnel syndrome is the medical term for a pinched nerve in the hand.
+The wrist joint has a narrow, tunnel-like canal that is lined with bones on one side and connective tissue on the other.
+This channel is called the “carpal tunnel.”
+The median nerve passes through the carpal tunnel and controls the movement and sensation of the fingers, especially the first three.
+Narrowing of the carpal tunnel puts pressure on the median nerve, causing symptoms such as pain, numbness, tingling, and weakness in the hand.
+This condition is known as carpal tunnel syndrome.

 What is carpal tunnel syndrome?